zextras/tech-doc/source/carbonio/_management/backup.rst

    restored item as a new one.

 -  You have a high traffic of incoming and outgoing emails per day.
-In this case, you should always have the Real Time Scan active, because otherwise all transactions will be backed up **only** by the SmartScan, which might not be able to complete in a reasonable time, due to the resources required for the I/O operations.
+In this case, you should always have the Realtime Scanner active, because otherwise all transactions will be backed up **only** by the SmartScan, which might not be able to complete in a reasonable time, due to the resources required for the I/O operations.